 For complex assets like companies (or their shares of stock) different people may have different opinions regarding how much the intrinsic value is.
 There may be multiple different methods of calculating intrinsic value of an asset, all leading to different results.
 The tricky part of intrinsic value calculation is estimating the parameters.
 After all, who knows what the dividend will be in 5 years?

-Other meanings of intrinsic value outside finance
+Intrinsic value outside finance

 The meaning of intrinsic value in numismatics: